umdenes100/ENES100ArduinoLibrary/README.md

 ```arduino
 while (!Enes100.updateLocation());
 ```
-### Coordinates
-The x and y coordinates are the distance in meters from the y axis and x axis to the center of your marker.
-Theta is measured in radians from -π to π, with zero being parallel to the x axis, increasing counter-clockwise.

 ### Enes100.print()
 Sends a message to the vision system.
 Note that any 'print' or 'println' called after will begin their message on the same line.